twosigma/Cook/jobclient/python/RELEASING.md

 Releasing Cook Executor
 =======================

-Cook Sidecar is released on [PyPI](https://pypi.org/project/cook-executor/)
+Cook's Jobclient API is released on [PyPI](https://pypi.org/project/cook-executor/)

 Prerequisites
 -------------
-Ensure you can build the executor followng the instructions in README.md
+Ensure you can build it following the instructions in README.md

 Install `twine`:
 ```bash